jfversluis/dotnet-maui-pipelines/github-actions/README.md

 Depending on the `trigger` defined in each workflow it will be triggered by a commit, a tag/PR, a manual trigger or possibly others.

+You can have multiple workflows in one repository as long as the filename of each workflow is unique.

 Each workflow will:
 * use variables to make it easier to customize a build for consumers.
 This can be found under the `env` section
 * have a couple of lines of general description at the top describing what it does and things that are good to know